-The integers on the left of the output are the index, which are simply consecutive integers starting with 0.
-The data from the PAY_1 column is shown on the left.
+The integers on the left of the output are the DataFrame index, which is simply consecutive integers starting with 0.
+The data from the PAY_1 column is shown on the right.
 This is supposed to be the payment status of the most recent month's bill, using values –1, 1, 2, 3, and so on.
 However, we can see that there are values of 0 here, which are not documented in the data dictionary.
 According to the data dictionary, "The measurement scale for the repayment status is: -1 = pay duly; 1 = payment delay for one month; 2 = payment delay for two months; . . .; 8 = payment delay for eight months; 9 = payment delay for nine months and above" (https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 Let's take a closer look, using the value counts of this column.

 Obtain the value counts for the PAY_1 column by using .value_counts() method: